ckyycc/hana-os-monitor-ui/README.md

-# Frontend of HANA Server Operating System Monitoring Tool
+# Frontend of HANA Server OS Monitoring Tool

 This frontend part of the monitoring tool implements the following functions:
 * Show the over all status of all servers